BMW M3 Touring Review 2026

 Though perhaps not quite up there with a twin-clutch gearbox from Porsche or AMG, you’d really have to be very picky to find much fault with it.
 And it does have the advantage of being supremely easy to live with around town.

-The BMW M3 Touring has not been crash tested by Euro NCAP, but the saloon version scored five-out-of-five with a huge 97% rating for adult occupants.
+The BMW M3 Touring has not been crash-tested specifically by Euro NCAP, but the regular 3 Series scored five-out-of-five in 2019, a rating which has since expired.

 Its 87% score for both child occupant protection and vulnerable road users is also impressive.